usnistgov/ndn-dpdk/docs/INSTALL.md

 # NDN-DPDK Installation Guide

-NDN-DPDK supports Ubuntu 22.04, Ubuntu 24.04, and Debian 12 operating systems.
+NDN-DPDK supports Ubuntu 26.04 and Debian 13 operating systems.
 It only works on x64\_64 (amd64) architecture.

 This page describes how to install and start NDN-DPDK on a supported operating system, which could be a physical server or a virtual machine with KVM acceleration.